 Customer: Follow the customer and his/her wallet

 In its decade of investing and consistent interactions with customers on field visits, Elevar has gained significant understanding into the needs, priorities, challenges, spending patterns and aspirations of large, low-income communities.
 The customer that Elevar supports has purchasing power (though limited), is often self-employed and acutely aware of economic opportunities and the arbitrage that exists in their communities.
-They are discerning about the products and services they consume and have demonstrated an ability to pay for products and services that fulfill their needs and aspirations.
+They are discerning about the products and services they consume and have demonstrated an ability to pay for products and services that fulfil their needs and aspirations.
 Spending time in the field is a core component of Elevar’s investment strategy, pre and post investments.
 Elevar remains diligent in understanding these needs and continues to follow the customer as their needs evolve and they evolve as individuals and as MSMEs.
 In 2015 and 2016, the Elevar team spent considerable time in the field visiting over 45 towns across seven countries.

 Business Model: Invest in businesses that are margin-efficient and custom-built for the target customer segment